tonydiaz/goals/task-breakdown/aws-cert.md

 - [ ] Do exam questions
 - [ ] Study one more week

-5 week total; Target exam date last week of October
+5 week total; Target exam date last week of October or first week of November

 Exam: 170 minutes; 80 questions; $150 half-off